flipperswitch/Godzilla-takes-353/README.md

   supplied by a professor.
 I have a background in Biology with a Bachelor of Science degree conferred in 2004.
 Prior to this course (post graduation) I have taken:
-  Linear Algebra
+  Linear Algebra,
-  Discrete Math
+  Discrete Math,
-  Intro to programming in Python
+  Intro to programming in Python,
-  Object Oriented Software Development (Java)
+  Object Oriented Software Development (Java), Software Systems,
-  Software Systems
-  Data Structures and Algorithms (C++)
+  Data Structures and Algorithms (C++), and
   Database Systems  (Java and SQL)